alperenozdnc/ezcli/docs/FEATURES.md

 ## default option

-if you don't define a default option, ezcli prints out an help menu by default. if you do though, any program that's run with no args immediately calls this default option behaviour. this can also take context.
+if you don't define a default option, ezcli prints out a help menu by default. if you do though, any program that's run with no args immediately calls this default option behaviour. this can also take context.